Typescript Guide to Decorators with code examples

 - Properties

-These are experimental features, This might change in future versions.
-This will not be available to code normally.
+These features are experimental and may change in future versions.
+They are not available for normal code usage.

-It can be done either via the command line or the tsconfig.json
+property must be configured in compiler settings, either via the command line or the tsconfig.json

 Using the command line: